 In addition, door prizes will be awarded throughout the afternoon.
 All ticket-holders are automatically entered in the drawing.
 Attendees need not be present to win.
 Door prizes will be distributed between 4:00-6:00 p.m.

 Refreshments include tea and coffee, served with sweet and savory treats.
 Special thanks go to Bon Appétit and tea committee members for the preparation and festive presentation of the food and drink.

 Another highlight of the afternoon will be live holiday music by the T-Tones, a men’s vocal ensemble from Wabash College, back by popular demand.

 Lane Place, located at 212 S. Water Street, was the home of Henry and Joanna Lane, Susan Wallace’s sister and brother-in-law.
 The Montgomery County Historical Society and Holiday Tea Committee will decorate this historic home using special holiday collections from community members.

-The popular holiday wreath sale will return again this year.
-Local artists and designers will create unique holiday wreaths that will be available for purchase, beginning at 4:00.
-These wreaths make great gifts for loved ones, business associates, or clients.
-All proceeds from wreath sales go directly to the Lew Wallace Study.
+The popular holiday decoration sale will return again this year.
+Local artists and designers will create unique holiday wreaths and decorations that will be available for purchase during the event.
+These decorations make great gifts for loved ones, business associates, or clients.
+All proceeds from the sale go directly to the Lew Wallace Study.